-Background and Intent: While the ACGME recognizes the value of input from numerous individuals in the management of a fellowship, a single individual must be designated as program director and made responsible for the program.
-This individual will have dedicated time for the leadership of the fellowship, and it is this individual's responsibility to communicate with the fellows, faculty members, DIO, GMEC, and the ACGME.
+Background and Intent: While the ACGME recognizes the value of input from numerous individuals in the management of a fellowship, a single individual must be designated as program director and have overall responsibility for the program.
 The program director's nomination is reviewed and approved by the GMEC.
-Final approval of program directors resides with the Review Committee.
+Final approval of the program director resides with the applicable ACGME Review Committee.

-II.A.2.
-The program director must be provided with support adequate for administration of the program based upon its size and configuration.

-II.A.2.a) At a minimum, the program director must be provided with the salary support required to devote 25 percent FTE of non-clinical time to the administration of the program.
-(Core)
+- II.A.2.
+The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
+(Core) - II.A.2.a) At a minimum, the program director must be provided with the salary support required to devote 25 percent FTE of non-clinical time to the the dedicated time and support specified below for administration of the program: (Core)